-Water-efficient fixtures that use less water than requirements in the Energy Policy Act of 1992 (and as amended) may have higher initial costs, although such fixtures as high-efficiency toilets generally do not.
+Water-conserving fixtures that use less water than requirements in the Energy Policy Act of 1992 may have higher initial costs.
 Additionally, there may be a longer lead time for delivery because of their limited availability.
 However, installation of water-efficient fixtures and equipment can result in significant, long-term financial and environmental savings.

-For example, the first cost of non-waterconsuming urinals is marginally higher than conventional urinals and additional training of maintenance personnel is required to ensure that O&M staff follow the specific cleaning and maintenance procedures.
-Minor construction savings may be realized by eliminating the urinal water supply piping.
+For example, the first cost of non-waterusing urinals is marginally higher than conventional urinals and additional training of maintenance personnel is required to ensure that O&M staff understands the specific cleaning and maintenance procedures.
+Minor construction savings may be realized by eliminating the urinal supply piping.
 Significant long-term operational savings can occur as a result of reduced sewage generation and elimination of potable water use.
-Significant additional operational costs may occur as a result of maintenance requirements, including maintenance supplies such as cartridge components, and cleaning and sealing fluids.
-A full benefit/cost life-cycle study should be undertaken before recommending such products.